YaoTingYao/jupytercon2025-extension-workshop/README.md

-# jupytercon2025
+# jupytercon2025_extension_workshop

 [![Github Actions Status](https://github.com/YaoTingYao/jupytercon2025-extension-workshop/workflows/Build/badge.svg)](https://github.com/YaoTingYao/jupytercon2025-extension-workshop/actions/workflows/build.yml)

-A JupyterLab extension.
+A JupyterLab extension that displays a random image and caption.

-This extension is composed of a Python package named `jupytercon2025` for the server extension and a NPM package named `jupytercon2025` for the frontend extension.
+This extension is composed of a Python package named `jupytercon2025_extension_workshop` for the server extension and a NPM package named `jupytercon2025-extension-workshop` for the frontend extension.

 ## Requirements